SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_tickless_idle/readme.md

 ## Purpose/Scope

- This application demonstrates the power manager service APIs, active state transitions(PS4, PS3 and PS2), standby state transitions (PS4, PS3 and PS2) and sleep-wakeup (PS4, PS3, PS2 and PS1 sleep with RAM retention) with tick-less idle mode.
+ This application demonstrates the power manager service APIs, active state transitions(PS4, PS3 and PS2), standby state transitions (PS4, PS3 and PS2) and sleep-wakeup (PS4, PS3, PS2 and PS1 State with RAM retention) with tick-less idle mode.

 ## Overview